rocker-org/devcontainer-features/src/quarto-cli/NOTES.md

 }
 ```

-Unfortunately, this does not work for Ubuntu because it is not possible to install chromium via apt.
+Unfortunately, this does not work for Ubuntu because it is not possible to install Chromium via apt.

 On Ubuntu, we need to install missing dependencies by either.
 For example: